Why do I do this ?

 - Because it interests me

-You learn lots of new things that you didn't know, even solutions to problems you didn't know existed. - Its not the same as the day job, so its quite relaxing
+You learn lots of new things, even solutions to problems you didn't know existed. - Its not the same as the day job, so its quite relaxing

 - It's better than watching TV

-- I can get more sleep as I don't have to worry about the girls
+- I can get more sleep as I don't have to worry about the hens - or "the girls" as they are known here.

 - There are less arguments about who's turn it is to let the girls out or put them to bed.